Learning Support at Bloxham School

 At Bloxham we aim to provide strategies to help students succeed.
 We have a dedicated team to help with a broad range of learning support needs.
 These range from dyslexia and dyspraxia to visual and hearing impairments to supporting those whose first language is not English.

-The support which students receive can include individual lessons with learning support teachers, additional group lessons and a specialist dyslexia course.
+Students may receive individual lessons with learning support teachers or be included in small group literacy support.
 Our specially designed learning support facilities are geared towards fostering a love of learning with informal round tables, multi-sensory resources, a focus on wellbeing and building self-confidence.

 Our learning support service takes a holistic approach and its work is integrated across the school in both academic and pastoral settings.
 The team works closely with teaching and house staff to ensure that needs are recognised and responded to promptly and sympathetically.